A teenager was shot by a homeowner after going to the wrong house to pick up siblings, Kansas City police say - KTVZ

 “As a parent, I certainly feel for the mother of the victim and others in the family.
 My heart goes out to them,” the mayor added.

-A GoFundMe started by Faith Spoonmore, who identified herself as Yarl’s aunt, to help the family raise money for medical expenses had garnered more than $529,000 in donations as of Sunday night.
+A GoFundMe started by Faith Spoonmore, who identified herself as Yarl’s aunt, to help the family raise money for medical expenses had garnered more than $529,000 in donations by Sunday night.

 The teen is a section leader in a marching band and could often be found with a musical instrument in hand, Spoonmore wrote.
 Most recently, Yarl earned Missouri All-State Band honorable mention for playing the Bass Clarinet, according to a North Kansas City Schools’ newsletter in February.